 Example: Blog Article as a Page Type

-Use the current Unix timestamp as typeName – the CLI command make:content-block generates this automatically.
+Use the current Unix timestamp as typeName; the make:content-block CLI command generates this automatically.
 Reserved values: 199, 254.

 Integrating the Frontend Template